 We believe each of the five Arctic coastal States (Canada, Denmark, Norway, Russia, and the United States) has ECS in the Arctic Ocean.
-Three (Russia, Norway, and Denmark) have made a submission to the CLCS that pertains to their respective ECS areas in the Arctic.
+Four (Russia, Norway, Denmark, and Canada) have made submissions to the CLCS that pertain to their respective ECS areas in the Arctic.

 The United States has potentially overlapping ECS areas with two countries in the Arctic: Russia and Canada.
 The United States and the Soviet Union (now Russia) agreed to a maritime boundary (including in the Arctic) in 1990.
 In determining its ECS limits, Russia has respected this agreement, which continues to be provisionally applied pending its entry into force.
 The United States is taking the same approach.
 Canada and the United States have not yet established a maritime boundary in the Arctic.

 Does the fact that the United States and Canada have yet to define a maritime boundary in the Beaufort Sea/Arctic Ocean affect the ECS areas for both countries?

 No. The United States and Canada have cooperated extensively to collect the data necessary to define the continental shelf in the Arctic Ocean.
 The areas where the continental shelf of the United States and Canada overlap will not be fully known until both countries determine the extent of their ECS in the Arctic Ocean.
 Once those areas are identified, the United States and Canada will address the maritime boundary on a bilateral basis at an appropriate time.